List of citrus soft drinks: Moon Mist

 Moon Mist is the Mountain Dew clone sold by Faygo, and is distributed in the Midwest, Mid-Atlantic, and Central Southern regions of the United States.

 Mountain Breeze

 Mountain Breeze is the Safeway SELECT generic answer to Mountain Dew.
 The taste of the soda is much the same as Mountain Dew, with a few noticeable differences.
 Mountain Dew is a bit tangier than its Safeway SELECT counterpart, which focuses more on sweetness.
-One 12 oz. can of Mountain Breeze contains 0 calories, 0 mg of sodium, 0g total Carbohydrate, 0g of sugar, and the following ingredients: carbonated water, high-fructose corn syrup, citric acid, sodium benzoate, orange juice concentrate, sodium citrate, caffeine, natural flavors, artificial flavors, ester gum and Yellow 5.
 The design of a Mountain Breeze soda can also bears a great resemblance to an older Mountain Dew can, more so than many of the generic citrus sodas.
 Safeway Select has replaced the brand name with Refreshe.

 Mountain Charge

-Mountain Charge is the Mountain dew inspired citrus soda available at ShopRite stores.
+Mountain Charge is the Mountain Dew inspired citrus soda available at ShopRite stores.